Tara A. Schwetz

 Tara A. Schwetz (née Munn) is an American biophysicist and government administrator who serves as a deputy director of the National Institutes of Health.
 She previously served as Acting Principal Deputy Director.

 Prior to her appointment as Acting Principal Deputy Director, she served as the Associate Deputy Director, NIH—a role she has held began in January 2019.

 She joined the NIH in 2012 as an American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellow and has held a number of positions during her time at the agency.
-She was placed on administrative leave in March of 2025.
+She was placed on administrative leave in March 2025.

 Education

 A native of Lakeland, Florida, Schwetz is a first-generation college graduate.
 Schwetz received a Bachelor of Science in Biochemistry with honors from Florida State University in 2005 (Honors Thesis: Non-metal activation of iron-dependent regulator protein in mycobacterium tuberculosis).
 She then went on to earn a Doctor of Philosophy in Medical Sciences, Biophysics from the University of South Florida in 2009 (Dissertation: Glycosylation Modulates Cardiac Excitability by Altering Voltage-Gated Potassium Currents).
 Schwetz was a postdoctoral researcher in the lab of David W. Piston at Vanderbilt University from 2009 to 2012.